Peter Martyr d'Anghiera: Life

-In 1520 Martyr was given the post of chronicler (cronista) in the newly formed Council of the Indies, commissioned by Charles V, Holy Roman Emperor to describe what was occurring in the explorations of the New World.
-In 1523 Charles gave him the title of Count Palatine, and in 1524 called him once more into the Council of the Indies.
+In 1520, Martyr was given the post of chronicler (cronista) in the newly formed Council of the Indies, commissioned by Charles V, Holy Roman Emperor to describe what was occurring in the explorations of the New World.
+In 1523, Charles gave him the title of Count Palatine and in 1524 called him once more into the Council of the Indies.
 Martyr was invested by Pope Clement VII, as proposed by Charles V, as Abbot of Jamaica.
-Although Martyr never visited the island, as abbot he directed the construction of the first stone church there.
+Although Martyr never visited the island, as abbot, he directed the construction of the first stone church there.

 He died in Granada in 1526.

 Works

 Peter Martyr was a prolific writer.
 He is estimated to have composed some eight hundred letters addressed to various illustrious persons relating events in Spain and the Spanish court, written in a journalistic style, often quite gossipy.
-Moving in court circles, Peter Martyr was personally acquainted with most of the leading figures of the day, and it is from his letters that historians have drawn much of the details about their physical appearance, personality, quirks and anecdotes.
+Moving in court circles, Peter Martyr was personally acquainted with most of the leading figures of the day, and it is from his letters that historians have drawn many of the details about their physical appearance, personality, quirks and anecdotes.

 It was as a chronicler that Martyr performed his most notable literary work.
-He collected documents and accounts from the discoverers as well as personally interviewing them.
+He collected documents and accounts from the discoverers, as well as personally interviewing them.
 He learned from the letters of Christopher Columbus and made use of the reports of the Council of the Indies.
-He had a great grasp of geographical issues; he was the first European to realize the significance of the Gulf Stream.
+He had a great grasp of geographical issues; he was the first European to realise the significance of the Gulf Stream.

-In 1511, his publications included the first historical account of the Spanish discoveries: Opera, Legatio Babylonica, Oceanidecas, Paemata, Epigrammata (Seville, 1511).
-The Decas consisted of ten reports, two of which Martyr had previously sent as letters describing the voyages of Columbus, to Cardinal Ascanius Sforza in 1493 and 1494.
-In 1501 Martyr, as requested by the Cardinal Luigi d'Aragona, added eight chapters on the voyage of Columbus and the exploits of Martin Alonzo Pinzón.
+His Opera, published in Seville in 1511 (Legatio Babylonica, Oceani Decas, Poemata, Hymni, Epigrammata), included the first historical account of the Spanish discoveries.

+The Decades consisted of ten reports, two of which Martyr had previously sent as letters describing the voyages of Columbus, to Cardinal Ascanius Sforza in 1493 and 1494.
+In 1501, Martyr, as requested by the Cardinal Luigi d'Aragona, added eight chapters on the voyage of Columbus and the exploits of Martin Alonzo Pinzón.
 In 1511 he added a supplement giving an account of events from 1501 to 1511.

-Jointly with this Decade, he published a narrative of his experiences in Egypt with a description of the inhabitants, their country, and history.
-By 1516 he had finished two other Decades:
+Jointly with this Decades, he published a narrative of his experiences in Egypt with a description of the inhabitants, their country, and history.
+By 1516, he had finished two other Decades: